suzukiget/api-public/source/index.html.md

 COBINHOOD WebSocket API URL: `wss://feed.cobinhood.com/ws`

 ## HTTP Request Headers
 `nonce` for 'POST' 'UPDATE' 'DELETE'.
-Accept nonce in millisecond unix time format. ex: `1518166662197`
-`authorization`  for APIs that require authentication.
+Accept nonce in millisecond unix time format. ex: `1518166662197` `authorization`  for APIs that require authentication, value should be the API key token you obtain from the API key page in COBINHOOD exchange.

 ## Timestamps
 All timestamps exchanged between client and server are based on server Unix UTC timestamp.
 Please refer to System Module for retrieving server timestamp.